riordi80/portfolio/README.md

 ## About The Project

 This project is a web application prototype built with React.
 Developed as part of my Vocational Training Advanced Level in Computing – Multi-platform Application Development course.
 While the project also touches on responsive design, interactive features, and other modern web technologies, its primary focus is on deepening my skills in React.
-It serves as a dynamic learning environment where I experiment with React components, state management  and best practices in modern web development.
+It serves as a dynamic learning environment where I experiment with React components, state management, and best practices in modern web development.
 The website includes:

 - A home page with an introduction, statistics, and a profile image.
 - A portfolio section dynamically generated from an array of project objects.
 - A contact page featuring an interactive map powered by React Leaflet, along with contact details and a contact form.
 - A blog page that displays articles on design, development, and tech tips using a reusable blog component.
+- An RSS Feed page providing a syndication feed of blog content.

 ## Built With